rafaeldevvv/snake-game/README.md

 }
 ```

-I have to subtract half the scaled oscillation to make it stay in the center of the square and sum the normal scale with the scaled oscillation when passing the size of the fruit to the `drawImage()` method.
+I have to subtract half the scaled oscillation from the scale positions to make it stay in the center of the square and sum the normal scale with the scaled oscillation when passing the size of the fruit to the `drawImage()` method.

 #### View